EricIO/draft-regext-epp-registry-lock/draft-skoglund-regext-epp-registry-lock.md

 verified by the registry before going into effect.

-In this document, we define an EPP extension that enables registries and registrars to automate the registry lock process.
+In this document, we define an EPP extension that enables registries and registrars to further automate the registry lock process.

 ### Registry Lock Contact

-A registry lock contact is a contact connected with a domain object that is able to authorize changes to the object.
+A registry lock contact is a contact connected to a domain object that is able to authorize changes to the object.
+A domain MAY have multiple registry lock contacts, in which case changes MAY need to be authorized by multiple registry lock contacts.
+A server MAY restrict the maximum number of registry lock contacts connected to a domain.

+TODO: Should registry lock contacts also be protected and not able to be updated/deleted?

 ### Status Values for Locked Domains

 Once a registry lock has been applied on a domain object the object MUST have the serverDeleteProhibited status value set on it.

+TODO: Decide if any other statuses need to be set

 ### Handling changes to a locked domain